by Dale Robinson-

-New figures from the ABI (Association of British Insurers) show that 153,000 people had to claim for medical treatment while on holiday last year.
+That can be expensive: figures from the ABI (Association of British Insurers) show that 153,000 people had to claim for medical treatment while on holiday last year.

 Commenting on the stats, the ABI’s Senior Travel Policy Adviser, Charlie Campbell, said:

 “The fact that a quarter of Brits travel abroad without the right travel insurance is incredibly worrying.
 Few people have the luxury of being able to afford a surprise £800 bill, let alone one that runs into the tens or hundreds of thousands if they fall ill abroad.
-Anyone travelling this summer should avoid unnecessary financial and emotional stress by ensuring they have the right cover in place.
+Anyone travelling should avoid unnecessary financial and emotional stress by ensuring they have the right cover in place.
 As not all policies are the same, people should look for cover that meets their needs, rather than the cheapest option.”